BohdanOrlov/iOS-Developer-Roadmap/README.md

 4. (Optional) tick the checkbox next to the topic.
 [How to tick a checkbox](Resources/HOWTOCHECKBOX.md).
 4. Go to step 1.

-<mark>Essential topics</mark> are topics which significantly contributes to understanding of iOS development.
+`Essential topics` are topics which significantly contributes to understanding of iOS development.
 Consequently, it is a good idea to study them first as they are often encountered on interviews.

 Start from `Getting started` section if you haven't done any iOS development yet.